jonathanivey/interview-quality/README.md

 # What Makes a Good Response?
 An Empirical Analysis of Quality in Qualitative Interviews

 This repository contains the code for the paper:
 > Jonathan Ivey, Anjalie Field, and Ziang Xiao.
 2026.
 What Makes a Good Response?
 An Empirical Analysis of Quality in Qualitative Interviews.
-In *arXiv preprint* ArXiv:XXXX.XXXXX [cs].
+In *arXiv preprint* ArXiv:2604.05163 [cs].

 In this paper we identify, implement, and evaluate 10 proposed measures of interview response quality to determine which are actually predictive of a response's contribution to the study findings.
 To conduct our analysis, we introduce the [Qualitative Interview Corpus](https://data.qdr.syr.edu/dataset.xhtml?persistentId=doi:10.5064/F6JWVCH6), a newly constructed dataset of 343 interview transcripts with 16,940 participant responses from 14 real research projects.